FlexMeasures/flexmeasures/ci/README.md

 push is received by the Bitbucket repo.

 The script below can be a Post Receive Hook (save as `hooks/post-receive` in your remote origin repo and update paths).
-It will force checkout the master branch,update dependencies, upgrade the database structure, update the documentation and finally touch the wsgi.py file.
+It will force checkout the master branch, update dependencies, upgrade the database structure, update the documentation and finally touch the wsgi.py file.
 This last step is documented by PythonAnywhere as a way to soft restart the running application.